 Here’s an excerpt from the transcript of the talk where Ariely describes the two ways that countries introduced the option of becoming an organ donor or not:

-According to the transcript, this anecdote was met with laughter from the crowd, and at first it is a pretty funny story.
+According to the transcript, this anecdote creates laughter from the crowd, and at first it is a pretty funny story.
 If you think about it, it’s almost a clever ploy on the part of the form’s creators to get people to make what many might call an ethical choice without even knowing it.
-(For many religions, organ donation is encouraged and viewed as a selfless act of giving.)
+(For many religions, organ donation is a selfless act of giving.)

 But let’s dig a little deeper.
-Is it good or bad that DMVs in certain countries essentially tricked people into making such a big choice, one they wouldn’t be around to regret, but still, an important choice that many would argue shouldn’t be made for them
+Is it good or bad that DMVs in certain countries to essentially trick people into making such a big choice, one they wouldn’t be around to regret, but still, an important choice that many would argue shouldn’t be made for them

 Whatever you think about the underlying principle of the DMV questions, it’s almost impossible to divorce the kind of choice involved.
 If a choice has little to no effect on the life of the person who makes it or if the choice would, in fact, benefit the greater good, would that change your answer?

-Hypothetically, the tactic used in the DMV form could be used to get people to do a lot of great things, like donating to charity or supporting a worthy humanitarian cause.
-Taking a Utilitarian point of view, which prioritizes “the greatest good for the greatest number of people” when making ethical decisions, using the wording of a question to influence more people to take a socially beneficial action could be considered the ethical choice.
+Hypothetically, using the tactic employed in the DMV form could prompt people to engage in various positive actions, such as donating to charity or supporting a worthy humanitarian cause.
+Taking a Utilitarian point of view, which prioritizes “the greatest good for the greatest number of people” when making ethical decisions, using the wording of a question to influence more people to take a socially beneficial action is the ethical choice.

 But what if the action that people are tricked/influenced into taking isn’t something they’d approve of?
 Chances are you wouldn’t approve of that behavior but can think of multiple examples of internet scammers tricking people into falling for their scam or taking a certain action.